kntmicheal/mangoO-Microfinance/README.md

 Password: password

 ## Licence
-This software is licensed under the GNU General Public License 3.0, a copy of which can be found in the LICENSE file.
+This software is licensed under the GNU General Public License 3.0, a copy of which can be found in the LICENSE file..